 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No PART I - FINANCIAL I NFORMATION [Forward-Looking Statements Cautionary Disclaimer] No Form 10-Q Requirement The forward-looking statement disclaimer is not required by Form 10-Q or by SEC rules or guidance.
 It is optional disclosure permitted by the Private Securities Litigation Reform Act of 1995 (PSLRA) that expands and codifies the "bespeaks caution" doctrine developed by courts in securities litigation.
 The PSLRA provides procedural protections for defendants that can result in early termination of securities litigation and, potentially, significantly reduce litigation expenses.
-Among other provisions, the PSLRA provides a defense against liability for certain forward-looking statements if the forward-looking statement is: identified as a forward-looking statement and accompanied by meaningful cautionary statements that identify important factors that could cause actual results to differ materially from the forward-looking statements.
+Among other provisions, the PSLRA provides a defense against liability for certain forward-looking statements if the forward-looking statement is: 1. identified as a forward-looking statement and 2. accompanied by 3. meaningful cautionary statements that identify important factors that could cause actual results to differ materially from the forward-looking statements.
 Note on location: Form 10-Q does not require the disclaimer, nor does it prescribe any specific location.
 Companies frequently place the forward-looking statement disclaimer immediately before or after MD&A (Part I, Item 2) because MD&A is the part of the Form 10-Q that is most likely to contain forward-looking statements.
+Other frequent locations include the beginning of the Form 10-Q or in conjunction with the Risk Factors section.
 See also Item 1A, "Risk Factors," below.

 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No Confirm: that the disclaimer identifies forward-looking statements, typically by stating that words such as "believe," "expect" or other similar words identify a forward-looking statement; that the disclaimer identifies "important" factors that could result in the forward-looking statements not coming to fruition; that these factors are reviewed and updated for each filing rather than merely copied from a prior filing; and that these factors are included in or otherwise "accompany" the disclaimer, which in most cases means that they are part of the disclaimer, which in most cases means that they are part of the disclaimer, rather than "incorporated by reference" from another document or filing.
+Yes/No that the disclaimer identifies forward-looking statements, typically by stating that words such as "believe," "expect" or other similar words identify a forward-looking statement; that the disclaimer identifies "important" factors that could result in the forward-looking statements not coming to fruition; that these factors are reviewed and updated for each filing rather than merely copied from a prior filing; and that these factors are included in or otherwise "accompany" the disclaimer, which in most cases means that they are part of the disclaimer, rather than "incorporated by reference" from another document or filing.
 References to other documents or filings can supplement but in most cases cannot replace factors stated in the disclaimer.
 If the Form 10-Q report includes risk factor disclosure in Part II, Item 1A (Risk Factors): review and compare any changes in (1) the forward-looking statement disclaimer from the company's most recently filed registration statement or offering document filed under Rule 424(b) of the Securities Act and (2) any material new or materially changed risk factor disclosure in the Risk Factors section of the Form 10-Q report; and revise as necessary for consistency.
 Yes □ No □